KICCO Wildlife Management Area

 - Hunting dogs may be taken onto the WMA after 8 a.m. the day before the opening of a season and shall be removed by 6 p.m. one day after the end of the season.
 Hunting with dogs is prohibited, except bird dogs, retrievers or dogs with a shoulder height of 15 inches or less are allowed during the small game season.
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative action.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.
 Dogs on leashes may be used for trailing wounded game.

-- View FWC's Regulations Summary for KICCO for an area map, hunting seasons, permits, fees, and area regulations.
+- View FWC's regulations summary brochure for KICCO for an area map, hunting seasons, permits, fees and area regulations.